 When you have a text, you can check your understanding.
 You can do dictations.

 And the best situation of all is when you can work with a teacher who can explain to you why you didn’t catch what you missed.
 And break down all the little details of fast spoken English for you.

 Prepare Your Listening For Real Life Conversations With Native English Speakers

 So to sum up, keep listening to slow-talking YouTube teachers if you want.
 But don’t come complaining to me when you can’t understand native speakers when they talk to you in the street.

 Teacher English and real English are often two very different things.
 And unfortunately, you can’t prepare for real life by just listening to YouTube teachers.

 It’s like training for a marathon by just doing a couple of laps around the park.
 You’re just going to hurt yourself and get disappointed.

-If you liked that analogy, and if you enjoyed this post, then I think you’re going to love my free Mini Movie Guide which you can download below.
+If you liked that analogy, and if you enjoyed this post, then I think you’re going to love my free guide which you can download below.